NEXMAP/odom_GlobalSprint2017/README.md

 Most of all, <b>check out our [issues](ISSUES.md) page for specific ways you can contribute!</b> Each issue explains where and how to make a particular contribution.
 Generally we ask you add comments to the issue or work on a linked Google Doc.
 If you don't understand what we are asking for or you want to help in other ways, get in touch with Elisabeth or [open a new issue](../../issues).

-If you want to work with us in person, our workspace in San Francisco's SOMA neighbhorhood, [Manylabs](http://manylabs.org), is a host for the Global Sprint.
+If you want to work with us in person, our workspace in San Francisco, [Manylabs](http://manylabs.org), is a host for the Global Sprint.
 [Sign up here!](https://ti.to/Mozilla/global-sprint-manylabs-sf)

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.